docker/docs/content/security/for-admins/single-sign-on/troubleshoot.md

 3. In the SSO connections table, select the **Actions** icon and **View error logs**.
 The **Connection errors** page appears with a list of errors that have occurred in the past 7 days.
-4. In the **Connection errors** page, select an error message for more details.
+4. In the **Connection errors** page, select **View error details** next to an error message for more details.
 A modal appears with a JSON object containing more details.

 ## Common SSO errors and solutions